Arthur Blake (American actor)

-Arthur Blake (February 24, 1914 – March 24, 1985) was an American actor and nightclub entertainer who was famous for his female impersonations; particularly those of Bette Davis, Carmen Miranda, and Eleanor Roosevelt.
+Arthur Blake (February 24, 1914 – March 24, 1985) was an American actor who was famous as a drag queen, particularly impersonating Bette Davis, Carmen Miranda, and Eleanor Roosevelt.
 He performed in nightclubs in cities throughout the United States and United Kingdom in the 1940s and the 1950s.
 Although he achieved fame for playing women, he impersonated men as well in his act.

 Also a film actor, he is best remembered for the films Port of New York (1949, as Dolly Carney), Cyrano de Bergerac (1950, as Montfleury), Harem Girl (1952, as Abdul Nassib), and Diplomatic Courier (1952, as Max Ralli).
 In the latter film, his impersonations of Davis and Miranda were featured.
 In the 1960s and 1970s he was the headliner at the LGBTQ nightclub Crown & Anchor in Provincetown, Massachusetts.

 Life and career

 Born Arthur Blakely Clark in Altoona, Pennsylvania, Blake was one of the few female impersonators of the post-World War II era to achieve success in both gay and mainstream entertainment.
 In the 1940s and 1950s he was a popular nightclub entertainer in London and other cities in the United Kingdom, as well as in the United States.
 He was one of the headlining acts at the Rio Casino at Cocoanut Grove on the night of the infamous fire in 1942.
 For twenty years he was the leading entertainer of the Crown & Anchor nightclub, serving the LGBTQ community, in Provincetown, Massachusetts, in the 1960s and 1970s.